No Waitlist! | Reach Out Today - 585-430-9877

 areas of specialization

 As a therapist, my main areas of focus include clients who struggle with anxiety, poor self-image, unhealthy or adverse relationships, and/or Queer issues.
-I work with many anxiety disorders including distressing intrusive thoughts, catastrophizing (jumping to the worst case scenario), phobias, OCD, and social anxiety.
+I work with many anxiety disorders, including distressing intrusive thoughts, catastrophizing (jumping to the worst case scenario), phobias, OCD, and social anxiety.
 When working with clients who struggle with their self-image, I help identify and reinforce the client’s strengths to promote growth and self-acceptance.
 I also work with individual clients or couples who have experienced challenging or unhealthy relationship dynamics, working to establish healthy boundaries and stronger communication.
-Lastly, I specialize in LGBTQIA+ issues, including couples work, Queer identity formation, internalized-homophobia, and outsider trauma.
+Lastly, I specialize in LGBTQIA+ issues, including couples work, Queer identity formation, internalized homophobia, and outsider trauma.

 What does a session with you look like?

 A session with me typically has 3 phases: check-in, art making, and closing/reflecting.
 My sessions are open-ended and conversational to let you open up at your own pace and focus on whatever you want to talk about that day.
 I tend to give art directives that are influenced by your media and subject preferences.
-I am a strong proponent of the art-as-therapy approach which focuses on art making itself as a healing activity.
+I am a strong proponent of the art-as-therapy approach, which focuses on art making itself as a healing activity.

 How do I know if we're a good fit?